MLB allows Black Lives Matter, social justice jersey patches - WHIZ News

-NEW YORK (AP) — Major League Baseball players have the option of having a patch with “Black Lives Matter” or “United For Change” on a jersey sleeve on opening day of the pandemic-delayed season.
+NEW YORK (AP) — Major League Baseball players have the option of having a patch with “Black Lives Matter” or “United For Change” on a jersey sleeve on opening day of the pandemic-delayed season, and Washington Nationals pitcher Sean Doolittle says his team may is considering whether to take a knee in support Thursday night.

+World Series champion Washington hosts the New York Yankees in the big league opener.

+“I’ve been considering it, especially here over the last week.
+But as a team, we’re having conversations in our clubhouse over the last two days.
+I know the Yankees are doing the same thing,” he said Wednesday.
+“I think it’s really important for for us as a league to echo what other sports leagues have done so far.
+We’ve seen the MLS.
+We’ve seen NASCAR.
+We’ve seen Formula One make really powerful statements.”

 After discussions among the commissioner’s office and the Major League Baseball Players Association, The Players Alliance and individual players, each player may use a wristband with an inverted MLB logo in which the silhouetted batter is black, the first use of such a logo.